Peterhoff, Shimla

-The Peterhoff is a building in Chaura Maidan, Shimla which housed at least seven Viceroys and Governors General of India during the British Raj.
-It was built in Tudor style, with wooden frames and shingled eaves.
-The building is situated in Annadale in the ward of Shimla.
+The Peterhoff is a building in Chaura Maidan, Shimla which housed at least seven viceroys and governors general of India during the British Raj.
+The original building was in the Tudor style, with wooden frames and shingled eaves.
+Peterhoff is situated in Annadale, in the ward of Shimla.
+After India's independence from the British Empire, the building served as the Punjab High Court.
+It was at Peterhoff that the trial of Nathuram Godse, who assassinated Mahatma Gandhi, took place in 1948-49.